matthodan/bookmarklet-loader/README.markdown

 ## Compiled Examples

   You may be able to update the compiled examples and save yourself the time of installing CoffeeScript.
-Don't forget to URL encode whatever you update in the compiled examples!
+Don't forget to URL encode whatever you update!